(CPNG) – HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Coupang (CPNG) Investors with Significant Losses to Contact the Firm's Attorneys, IPO-Related Securities Class Action Filed

 SAN FRANCISCO, Sept.
-1, 2022 /PRNewswire/ -- Hagens Berman urges Coupang, Inc. CPNG investors who purchased shares pursuant to the company's March 2021 initial public offering and suffered significant losses to submit your losses now.
+06, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Coupang, Inc. CPNG investors who purchased shares pursuant to the company's March 2021 initial public offering and suffered significant losses to submit your losses now.

 Relevant Period: Mar.
 8, 2021 – Aug.
 26, 2022